St Andrew's, Blagdon

 Our Family Service Team enjoys producing innovative Café Church services to a regular group of enthusiastic followers.
 The informal service format is receiving excellent feedback.

-Once a month Sunday School is enjoyed by a small group of children whose creations and accomplishments are presented to the appreciative parishioners.
 A complete guide to worship at St Andrew's can be found on our Services page.

 The popular pre-school group Prayers & Bears meet every Tuesday term time at St. Andrew’s for singing, stories, socialising and snacks.
 A collection of volunteers ensures this group runs smoothly.